stm32duino/wiki_contrib/Boards-Manager.md

 Arduino.cc IDE allows to add easily new board thanks the "**Boards Managers**".

-More information available on Arduino.cc official website:
+More information about "**Boards Managers**" is available on Arduino.cc official website:

 [Installing additional Arduino Cores](https://www.arduino.cc/en/guide/cores)

-STM32 cores packages are provided thanks:
+The corresponding STM32 cores packages are provided thanks to:

 https://github.com/stm32duino/BoardManagerFiles

+Follow the below steps to get STM32 boards installed to your Arduino IDE.

 ## Installing STM32 Cores